Learned iterative networks: An operator learning perspective: Learned Gradient Networks

-Both reconstruction operators in \eqref{eq:LearnedProximal} and \eqref{eq:proximalNet_weightShare} can be trained in the same way as the previously discussed least squares networks.
-That means, depending on the type of training data, a fully supervised or semi- and unsupervised setting is possible.
-The same limitations on computational cost of the involved forward operator apply for the proximal networks.

-Additionally, we can now exploit the structure in \eqref{eq:proximalNet_weightShare} further by introducing constraints on the updating operator $\NNOp_\NNparam$.
-This allows us to obtain two popular approaches in the literature, \ac{PnP} schemes and \ac{DEQ} networks.
-We note, that these two approaches originate from the same formulation of the reconstruction operator $\RecOp_\NNparam$ in \eqref{eq:proximalNet_weightShare}, but offering distinctive training advantages as well as theoretical results which we will discuss next.
+Finally, weight-sharing allows to perform more iterations than the fixed amount $N$ being unrolled.
+It should be noted though, that if the reconstruction operator is trained for $N$ iterates, iterating longer usually does not improved results without further constraints on the network.
+More specifically, we can exploit the structure in \eqref{eq:proximalNet_weightShare} by introducing constraints on the updating operator $\NNOp_\NNparam$ and the parameter space $\NNparamSet$.
+This will be the basis for some theoretical results that we will discuss in the following.
+In particular, this allows us to introduce two popular approaches from the literature, \ac{PnP} schemes and \ac{DEQ} networks.
+We note, that these two approaches can be formulated with the same reconstruction operator $\RecOp_\NNparam$ in \eqref{eq:proximalNet_weightShare}, where both offer the possibility to establish a convergence analysis.
+In our context, the primary difference will be in distinctive training procedure to achieve said convergence, as it require a notation of limit.